terror/euler/README.md

-**wmt** is a discord bot for the William's Math Team™ discord server.
+**euler** is a discord bot for the William's Math Team™ discord server.

 ### Development